 ICUs with staff who have administrative time can monitor the bed position of ventilated patients and track the portion of afebrile patients who develop a fever or purulent sputum beyond 48 hours (not specific to rHai), as well as track the duration of ventilation, sedation vacations, and the duration of central line or urinary catheter placement.
 The goal is to decrease the duration of invasive measures.
 Most simply, this can be done on paper at the head of the bed (then verified by a checklist) by recording the date of admission and date on and off a ventilator.
 It can also be done on daily ward rounds for patients on the unit.
 IHI has a simple run chart tool that can be used to identify when the population based rates are “out of control” or statistically significant.

-Additional Means of Preventing rHAI in Resource Scarce Settings
+Additional means of preventing rHAI in resource scarce settings

 Anticipating concerns that the ‘easy’ infection control measures may have already been applied, and understanding that most off-the-shelf measures cannot necessarily be used without the same environment of care, several recommendations can nevertheless be made to improve infection control, especially against respiratory infections.
 These include undertaking risk assessment: identify high-risk patients and high-risk procedures, and measure existing ventilation to ensure the setting matches the need.
 Equally important is the need to provide water in adequate volume and quality for staff and patient hand hygiene, instrument reprocessing, facility cleaning, laundry, food preparation, bathing, and laundry.
 Improving these two elements of care: safe air, safe water can provide broad improvements in patient care.
 No facility can safely provide invasive procedures without them.